 To reflect your own configuration.

-For example, if you went through the saltbox rclone setup process, you'll need to enter something like this:
+If you went through the OPTIONAL google-drive rclone setup process, these files did get created for you, and you'll need to enter something like:

 anchors: - /mnt/unionfs/bvoiwepopz-movies_mounted.bin - /mnt/unionfs/bvoiwepopz-tv_mounted.bin - /mnt/unionfs/bvoiwepopz-music_mounted.bin - /mnt/unionfs/bvoiwepopz-anime_mounted.bin ...